core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as identityref {#identityref-with-sid}

-When schema nodes of type identityref are implemented using SIDs, they MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to a SID allocated from a registered SID range.
+When schema nodes of type identityref are implemented using SIDs, they MUST be encoded using a CBOR unsigned integer data item (major type 0).
 (Note that no delta mechanism is employed for SIDs as identityref.)

 The following example shows the encoding of a 'type' leaf instance set to the value 'iana-if-type:ethernetCsmacd' (SID 1180).